Skip to Main Content

 Deep Purple: feminine, romantic, luxurious, inventive, intuitive, mysterious, wealthy, and sophisticated.

-Deep Red/Burgundy: harmonious, balanced, supportive, imaginative, spiritual, kind, and a non-conformist.
+Deep Red/Burgundy: harmonious, balanced, supportive, imaginative, spiritual, kind, and non-conformist.

 Dark Gray: knowledgable/wise, classic, mature, sleek, refined, dignified, controlled, and contemporary.